 DIY risks include:

-- Genital issues: Be sure not to get products near your coochie, peen, or inside your rectum.
+- Genital health concerns.
+Be sure not to get products near your coochie, peen, or inside your rectum.
 Ouch.

 Professional treatment risks include:

 On the hole, anal bleaching is a safe cosmetic treatment that can boost your booty confidence.
 But(t) keep in mind, your bum is peachy as is.
-If you think butthole bleaching is right for you, check out reputable providers in your area.
-You can also find high-quality DIY products online. 🍑
+If you think butthole bleaching is right for you, check out reputable professionals in your area.
+You can also find high quality DIY products online. 🍑